MatiDEV-PL/Clean-Windows/README.md

   <img src="Banner.png" width="800">
 </p>

+# Overview
 By default, almost everything should be removed.
-Available programs are shown in the file Aviable_Programs_Windows_X.
+Available programs are shown in the file Available_Programs_Windows_X.
 Any changes made to the image are described in autounattend.xml.
-If for any reason Edge is still present (thanks Microsoft), download the [Remove-Edge.exe](https://github.com/ShadowWhisperer/Remove-MS-Edge/blob/main/Remove-Edge.exe?raw=true) file and execute it.
+If, for any reason, Edge is still present (thanks Microsoft), download the [Remove-Edge.exe](https://github.com/ShadowWhisperer/Remove-MS-Edge/blob/main/Remove-Edge.exe?raw=true) file and execute it.

 # What's Needed:
 * Brain